koriaf/ausdigital-tap/docs/tap_details.md

 #### Note about published keys

-(this should actually be in the SMP spec)
+(this should actually be in the DCP spec)

 Under RFC4880, exported public keys (such as `recipient.gpg` file above) MAY contain notation data pertaining to the owner of the keypair (TAP endpoint).
 This notation data contains a registered IETF namespace and a user namespace.
 The user namespace resembles an email address with a string, then the "@" character, and then a DNS name.
 When keys are used to represent individuals, this identifying information is usually name and email address.

-Public Keys issues in the SMP MUST have a user namespace identifier that is unique to the published endpoint.
-The dns part of the user namespace is the DNS address of the SMP (and also the NAPTR record of the business discoverable via DCL).
-The string on the left of the "@" character should be a SHA256 hash of the endpoint URL, exactly as it is published in the SMP.
+Public Keys issues in the DCP MUST have a user namespace identifier that is unique to the published endpoint.
+The dns part of the user namespace is the DNS address of the DCP (and also the NAPTR record of the business discoverable via DCL).
+The string on the left of the "@" character should be a SHA256 hash of the endpoint URL, exactly as it is published in the DCP.

 This user namespace identifier of the public key is used to access the key from a keyring.